grizzlyfute/Autoclicker/README.md

 # Autoclicker
-This emulate an usb mouse throught an attiny85
+This emulate an USB mouse throught an attiny85
-When pressing the button, you get 5 mode.
+When pressing the button, you get five modes.
 Pressing immediatly swhitch to the next mode.
 Pressing after 3 seconds go to idle.
 You can use a custom circuit or the usb-attiny provided by digispark

-## 0 - Idle.
+## 0 - Idle
 The mouse does nothing.
 The led do a short blink evry 3s